ptallaks/olist_review_analysis/data/README.md

 The Olist dataset consists of information (customers, reviews, products etc..) on 100k orders from the [Olist Store](http://www.olist.com/).

 9 csvs (~120mb) are available and can be [downloaded here](https://www.kaggle.com/olistbr/brazilian-ecommerce).
-We recommend placing them in the `data/csv` folder.
+I recommend placing them in the `data` folder.

 - <a href="#data_model">**Data Model**</a>
 - <a href="#olist_customers_dataset">**olist_customers_dataset**</a>